Middle School Engagement

 Petersburg City and Schools Partnership

 The Petersburg City and Schools Partnership works to create the climate and conditions for every child to succeed by providing a sustainable, coordinated system of supports and access.
-United Way serves as the backbone for this effort.
+United Way previously served as the backbone organization for this effort.

 Youth Program Quality Intervention